 - An art dealer complies with Know Your Customer procedures for risk assessments.

 - Creating risk profiles required for customers to monitor process background and purpose

 - Training staff and monitoring these processes

 - Knowing how to act when doubt arises

 - Researching artwork to find out information such as ownership and origin

 According to AML regulations, sanction lists, PEP lists, and Adverse Media data are components that show and affect the customer's risk level.
-Sanction Scanner's AML Screening Software enables companies to check their customers on real-time and global comprehensive AML data.
-The Sanctions Scanner database consists of data from more than two hundred countries.
+Sanction Scanner's AML Name Screening Software enables companies to check their customers on real-time and global comprehensive AML data.
+The Sanction Scanner database consists of data from more than two hundred countries.
 This data includes enforcement, PEP, and Adverse Media data.
-With our AML Screening Software, companies can control their customers within seconds with API, batch scanning, and web options.
-At the same time, institutions can perform CDD and KYC processes in accordance with the obligations with our institutions' AML Screening tool.
+With our AML Name Screening Software, companies can control their customers within seconds with API, batch scanning, and web options.
+At the same time, institutions can perform CDD and KYC processes in accordance with the aml obligations with our institutions' name screening tool.